san-sei/documents/content/en/docs/prologue/introduction.md

     <div class="intro-card">
       <div class="card-body">
         <p style="font-weight: bold;">Add Users</p>
-        <p>When the workspace has been created, the first step to work with the admin panel is Adding users which can be done it three forms including:
+        <p>When the workspace has been created, the first step to take is adding users, which can be done in three ways:
         <ul>
           <li>Add a single user</li>
           <li>Import from a CSV file</li>